-Bonds are debt instruments sold by corporations and government agencies to raise money.
+Bonds are debt instruments sold by corporations and government agencies to raise money, explains the Securities Exchange Commission.
 Bond issuers calculate interest payments in accordance with the terms of the bond agreement.
 They calculate and pay interest on most types of bonds in similar ways, but there are a few important exceptions.

 Basics of Bond Interest Payments